neutmute/neutmute.github.io/_posts/2023-04-12-Control-IKEA-Praktlysing-Blind-with-OpenHAB-using-Zigbee2MQTT.md

+---
 layout: post
-title: 'Controll an IKEA Praktlysing Blind with OpenHAB using Zigbee2MQTT'
+title: 'Control an IKEA Praktlysing Blind with OpenHAB using Zigbee2MQTT'
 categories:
   blog
-tags:

 excerpt: Using Zigbee2MQTT to control an IKEA Praktlysing blind from OpenHab
+---

 The IKEA Praktlysing blind is part of the smart home range from IKEA.
 This is how I connected it to OpenHAB _without_ using the Tradfri gateway.